umccr/data-portal-apis/README.md

 - First, install `serverless` CLI and its plugins dependencies:
 ```
 node --version
-v12.18.2
+v12.22.1

 npm i -g yarn
 yarn install
 ```

-> NOTE: if you want to install serverless cli globally, make sure to install specific version defined in `package.json` for example `yarn global add serverless@1.83.3`.
+> NOTE: if you want to install serverless cli globally, make sure to install specific version defined in `package.json` for example `yarn global add serverless@2.44.0`.
 Otherwise, highly recommend to use local _locked version_ through `npx` as follows.

 - You can `serverless` invoke or deploy from local.
-But favour over [CodeBuild pipeline](buildspec.yml) for deploying into AWS dev/prod account environment.
+However, we favour [CodeBuild pipeline](buildspec.yml) for deploying into AWS dev/prod account environment.
 - Serverless deployment targets only to AWS.
 AWS account specific variables will be loaded from SSM Parameter Store of respective login session:
 ```
 aws sso login --profile dev && export AWS_PROFILE=dev